-Best Apps For Travellers To Europe – In a world practically ruled by technology, it’s only right that we utilize it as much as possible.
+Best Travel Apps for Europe – In a world practically ruled by technology, it’s only right that we utilize it as much as possible.
 Gone are the days of battling with oversize tourist maps or jumping on a train and hoping we get off at the right stop while traveling to Europe.

 There’s not even a need to fill in a paper e111 card renewal anymore, with the internet making it easier than ever to apply.

-There are countless apps available on Android and iPhone that can make our travels easier than ever, and we’re here to introduce you to some of the biggest and best to make your holiday just that little more stress-free.
+There are countless travel apps available on Android and iPhone that can make our travels easier than ever, and we’re here to introduce you to some of the Best Travel Apps for Europe to make your holiday just that little more stress-free.

-While most of the apps on our list can be used while you are travelling, FlyEurope is ideal for before you even book your holiday.
+While most of the apps on our list can be used while you are travelling, SkyScanner is ideal for before you even book your holiday.

 For those of us who are seasoned travelers or have been abroad at least once and experienced the horror of not having a hire car, you’ll already know how difficult it can be to understand public transport when you’re travelling.